psireal9/psireal9.github.io/Science/Crystal_Vibrations.md

 </p>
 This means $U=H$ and $pV=0$.
 The term $pV$ represents the work that would required to "make room" for the system by pushing the atmospheric pressure.
 Thus, in a way, the Einstein Model suggests the solid exists in a vacuum (where $p=0$) because the solid, of course, does have a volume!

-The post's content is written based on
+The post's content was written based on
-1. Mortimer, R. G. (n.d.).
+1. *Mortimer, R. G. (n.d.).
 Chapter 28 The structure of Solids,Liquids, and Polymers.
-In Physical Chemistry (3rd ed., pp. 1162-1171).
+In Physical Chemistry (3rd ed., pp. 1162-1171).*
-2. Lecture Note of Prof.Dr.Bettina Keller
+2. *Lecture Note of Prof.Dr.Bettina Keller*